 Max

-Immediately after being introduced as Deborah's manager, advisor, and business partner in the first season of Hacks, Marcus embarks a captivating character arc that disentangles this person's identity — a storyline and performance that lead Clemons-Hopkins to become the first out nonbinary actor nominated for an Emmy Award in the entire history of the ceremony.
+After being introduced as Deborah's manager, advisor, and business partner in the first season of Hacks, Marcus embarks a character arc that disentangles this person's identity — a storyline and performance that led Clemons-Hopkins to become the first out nonbinary actor nominated for an Emmy Award in the entire history of the ceremony.

 "We meet Marcus in season 1 in a similar place where we meet Deborah: they're on autopilot.
 It's easy to be the glue that keeps it all together when you're just doing the same things all over again," Clemons-Hopkins says.
 "But just as he's losing a bit of his stickiness, if you will, and more is being asked of Deborah and of Marcus… he's less able to put himself on the back burner.
 Focusing on what needs to be done becomes a bit harder when he brings himself into focus."

-By the third season of Hacks — which aired its season finale on Thursday, May 30 — Marcus is not only grappling with his professional dynamic and personal relationship with Deborah, but he's also having to contend with diehard fans of the comedian.
+The third season of Hacks — which aired its finale on Thursday, May 30 — shows Marcus not only grappling with his professional dynamic and personal relationship with Deborah, but also having to contend with diehard fans of the comedian.
 "I loved [that storyline] because we got to explore a lot about boundaries," the actor explains.
 "The issue of boundaries has been a through line with Marcus as far as his work-life balance is, and how he prioritizes Deborah."

 They add, "Marcus has definitely been in therapy, and things are going pretty well, when we start the season.
 But that changes when he's challenged by the Hollywood types and by all the intrusions into the schedule.
 It's a really great modern parable about what happens when you're trying to live right and grow, and you get tested, and then what falls away?
 He gets one phone call and we're back to old patterns.
 We're back to shaky boundaries."